Ren-ZY/RUSD/README.md

 In Linux, the CARGO_HOME always means ~/.cargo/bin.

-**NOTE**: Different channel has different rustc API and rust features.
-We provide two versions of RUSD, separately using nightly-2020-08-24 and nightly-2021-01-03.
-Besides, you can modify the source code using the new version rustc API and change the toolchain manually.
+**NOTE**: Rust has developed fast nowadays.
+Different channel has different rustc API and rust features.
+Some new version crates cannot be compiled with the old rustc compiler.
+So we provide two versions of RUSD, separately using nightly-2020-08-24 and nightly-2021-01-03.
+You can also modify the source code using the new version rustc API and change the toolchain manually if some crates cannot be compiled successfully using our tool.

 ## Using RUSD